A dynamical model for IRAS 00500+6713: the remnant of a type Iax supernova SN 1181 hosting a double degenerate merger product WD J005311: Introduction

 If indeed \WD~is a remnant of a double degenerate WD merger, the surrounding \iras~nebula should hold the information on the merger dynamics and the post-merger evolution of the remnant.
-In fact, multi-wavelength observations of \iras~have revealed its complicated morphology~(see left part of Figure \ref{fig:model}).
-The infrared image taken by the Wide-field Infrared Survey Explorer (WISE) shows a dust-rich ring with an angular size of $\theta_\mathrm{d} \sim 1\,\mathrm{arcmin}$ surrounded by a diffuse infrared halo extending to $\theta_\mathrm{out} \sim 139~\mathrm{arcsec}$~\citep{2019Natur.569..684G}. \cite{2021ApJ...918L..33R} conducted a long-slit spectroscopic observation with OSIRIS on board the Gran Telescopio CANARIAS, and measured the expansion velocity of a layer surrounding the dust-rich ring at $\theta_\mathrm{SII} \sim 90\,\mathrm{arcsec}$ as $v_\mathrm{SII} \sim 1,100\,\mathrm{km\,s^{-1}}$ from the Doppler broadening of the [SII] line.
+In fact, multi-wavelength observations of \iras~have revealed its complicated morphology \citep[e.g.,][]{2019Natur.569..684G,2021ApJ...918L..33R,2023ApJ...945L...4F}. {}{From the infrared image taken by the Wide-field Infrared Survey Explorer (WISE) reported by \cite{2019Natur.569..684G}, it can be inferred that a dust-rich ring with an angular radius of $\theta_\mathrm{d} \sim 60\,\mathrm{arcsec}$ is surrounded by a diffuse infrared halo extending to $\theta_\mathrm{out} \sim 140~\mathrm{arcsec}$}. \cite{2021ApJ...918L..33R} conducted a long-slit spectroscopic observation with OSIRIS on board the Gran Telescopio CANARIAS, and measured the expansion velocity of a layer surrounding the dust-rich ring at $\theta_\mathrm{SII} \sim 90\,\mathrm{arcsec}$ as $v_\mathrm{SII} \sim 1,100\,\mathrm{km\,s^{-1}}$ from the {Doppler shift of the [SII] doublet}.
 Given $\theta_\mathrm{SII}$, $v_\mathrm{SII}$, and the distance to the source $d = 2.3\,\mathrm{kpc}$~\citep{2021AJ....161..147B}, the age of \iras~can be estimated to be $\sim 1,000$ yr.
-On the other hand, the observation with XMN-Newton identified the X-ray counterpart of \iras, consisting of the inner nebula enveloped within the dust-rich ring and the outer nebula whose angular size is comparable to the infrared halo~\citep{Oskinova_et_al_20}.
-The X-ray spectra indicate that both the inner and outer nebulae are also enriched with carbon burning ashes.
+On the other hand, the observation with XM{}{M}-Newton identified the X-ray counterpart of \iras, consisting of the inner nebula enveloped within the dust-rich ring and the outer nebula whose {angular radius} is comparable to the infrared halo~\citep{Oskinova_et_al_20}.
+The X-ray spectra indicate that both the inner and outer nebulae are also enriched with carbon-burning ashes.